1. Policy Statement

 5.1.1.
 Along with applicable laws and regulations, Board resolutions, and other governance documents, university policies and standards govern the university’s operations.

 5.1.2.
-The university develops, adopts, and amends its university policies and university standards as described under this university standard.
+The university develops, adopts, and amends its university policies and university standards as described under this university standard, except for any such university policies or standards adopted by the Board of Trustees.

-5.1.3.
-University policies and university standards developed by the university are to be interpreted consistent with federal and state laws and regulations, and with applicable collective bargaining agreements.
+5.1.5.
+University policies and university standards developed by the university are to be interpreted consistent with federal and state laws and regulations.

-5.1.6.
-The University Policy Program, within the Office of Faculty Affairs, is responsible for the coordination of the UPSM amendment process.
-The University Policy Program develops and maintains procedures designed to facilitate the development, amendment, and retirement of university policies and university standards contained within the UPSM.
-The EPSC provides oversight for the operation of the UPSM amendment process.
+5.1.8.
+The EPSC designates the University Policy Program, within the Office of Academic Affairs, as the office responsible for the coordination of the UPSM amendment process.
+The University Policy Program, through its University Policy and Standards Specialist, will develop and maintain procedures designed to facilitate the development, amendment, and retirement of university policies and university standards contained within the UPSM.
+The EPSC will provide oversight for the operation of the UPSM amendment process.

 5.2.
 Compliance and Enforcement